If you

 The Book-in-One-Sentence

-sentence.
-It should be enticing enough to make an editor or producer
+single sentence.
+It should be enticing enough to make an

 Three sibling sows go head-to-head with a blood-thirsty predator,